Stockmann: History

-New Strategy
+Strategy

 Stockmann at Ainoa Shopping Centre in Tapiola, Espoo.

 In 2014, the Stockmann Group was a diversified retail company.
 Stockmann had invested heavily in the Russian market, but the Ukrainian crisis that began in 2014 caused the rouble to collapse, creating difficulties for the business.

 In addition to the challenges from the Russian market, increasing competition in the retail sector and the growing popularity of online shopping created difficulties in the Finnish market.
 Stockmann's management began to cut non-essential operations, leaving only department stores in major Finnish cities and Baltic countries, and Lindex.

 Stockmann sold Seppälä on 1 April 2015 to Seppälä's CEO Eveliina Melentjeff and her husband Timo Melentjeff.
 In September 2015, Stockmann sold The Academic Bookstore to Bonnier Books AB media.
 In February 2016, Stockmann sold its operations in Russia to Reviva Holdings.
 Stockmann continued to own and operate Nevsky Centre in Saint Petersburg until it was sold in January 2019.
 On January 1, 2017, Stockmann sold Hobby Hall to SGN Group.
 In 2017, the company sold its food division, Stockmann Herkku, to S Group for €27 million.
 In May 2018, the company sold Kirjatalo, the building opposite their flagship store in Helsinki which houses the Academic Bookstore, for €108 million.
 In March 2019, CEO Lauri Veijalainen resigned.
 In June 2019, the company announced 150 layoffs.
 In April 2020, Stockmann applied for corporate restructuring due to the COVID-19 pandemic in Finland.
 Its restructuring plan took effect in December 2020 over an eight-year period.
 The department store's lease ended at Itäkeskus in August 2025.
 Lindex Group did not renew the lease with Itäkeskus.

 Stockmann opened a new department store in Tapiola, Espoo in March 2017.
-The new store is located in the Ainoa shopping centre and features a modern, customer-focused design with an omnichannel shopping concept.
-The previous Stockmann store in Tapiola closed and operations moved to the newly built premises in Ainoa.

 Stockmann appointed Lauri Ratia as Chairman of the Board in 2019.
-Ratia is known in Finland as the saviour of the Turku Shipyard and the Talvivaara mine.
-He succeeded in restructuring Stockmann, which led to the department store's operations becoming profitable.
-His role was made more difficult by the arrival of the COVID-19 pandemic in Finland.